 Potatoes for Health

-A recent study published in the journal Science of Food and Agriculture shows that the nutrients contained in potatoes, such as fiber, phenolics, protein and starch, have properties that can help prevent some of the worlds’ most prevalent diseases.
+A recent study published in the journal Science of Food and Agriculture shows that it contain nutrients, such as fiber, phenolics, protein and starch, have properties that can help prevent some of the worlds’ most prevalent diseases.

 Eating potatoes with other high-fiber foods can help manage high blood sugar.
 This is because fiber slows the absorption of sugar in the blood.
-Potatoes include antioxidants which can reduce your risk of type 2 diabetes and protect your health.
+This food include antioxidants which can reduce your risk of type 2 diabetes and protect your health.

 Potatoes are a very satiating food, which means they can help you reduce your desire to snack between meals.
 This in turn helps you regulate your appetite and manage your weight.